ericniebler/stl2/ext/proxy/Dxxxx.md

 This paper presents an extension to [the Ranges design][1][@n4382] that makes *proxy iterators* full-fledged members of the STL iterator hierarchy.
 This solves the "`vector<bool>`-is-not-a-container" problem along with several other problems that become apparent when working with range adaptors.
 It achieves this without [fracturing the `Iterator` concept hierarchy][2][@new-iter-concepts] and without breaking iterators apart into [separate traversal and access pieces][3][@n1873].

-The design presented makes only moderate, local changes to some Iterator concepts, fixes some existing library issues, and fills in a gap left by the addition of move semantics.
-The functions `swap` and `iter_swap` have been part of C++ since C++98.
-With C++11, the language got move semantics and `move`, but not `iter_move`.
+The design presented makes only local changes to some Iterator concepts, fixes some existing library issues, and fills in a gap left by the addition of move semantics.
+To wit: the functions `std::swap` and `std::iter_swap` have been part of C++ since C++98.
+With C++11, the language got move semantics and `std::move`, but not `std::iter_move`.
 This arguably is an oversight.
 By adding it and making both `iter_swap` and `iter_move` customization points, iterators can control how elements are swapped and moved by permuting algorithms.

 Also, there are outstanding issues in `common_type`, and by ignoring top-level cv- and ref-qualifiers, the trait is not as general as it could be.
 By fixing the issues and adding a new trait -- `common_reference` -- that respects cv- and ref-qualifiers, we kill two birds.
 With the new `common_reference` trait and `iter_move` customization point, we can generalize the Iterator concepts -- `Readable`, `IndirectlyMovable`, and `IndirectCallable` in particular -- in ways that bring proxy iterators into the fold.